No. 8 Squadron PAF: History

-Operational History
+Operational history

-World's First Bomber Formation Loop
+World's first bomber formation loop

-On 27 October 1964, during an Air Show organized at Peshawar, a formation of four Haider B-57s led by Wing Commander Nazir Latif performed a spectacular Aerobatics demonstration in honour of the visiting Indonesian Air Chief; Air Marshal Omar Dani.
-These included the first ever Aerobatic loop with a bomber aircraft along with rolls & wingovers.
-Something which a heavy & bulky aircraft like the B-57 was barely capable of.
+On 27 October 1964, during an air show organized at Peshawar, a formation of four Haider B-57s led by Wing Commander Nazir Latif performed a spectacular Aerobatics demonstration in honour of the visiting Indonesian air chief; Air Marshal Omar Dani.
+These included the first-ever aerobatic loop with a bomber aircraft along with rolls and wingovers, something which a heavy and bulky aircraft like the B-57 was barely capable of.

-1965 Indo-Pakistani war
+1965 Indo-Pakistani War

 During the 1965 Indo-Pakistani War, PAF launched an aggressive airstrike campaign throughout India targeting various Indian airbases in retaliation to the Indian invasion.
 The 31st Bomber Wing was tasked to disable IAF runways at Jamnagar, Adampur & Pathankot.

 Jamnagar Airstrikes

 On the first night of the Lahore invasion, Haider B-57s started a series of bombing raids on Jamnagar which was India's main frontline base in the southern sector.
 During these night raids, one B-57 along with its pilot (Squadron Leader Shabbir Alam Siddiqui) and Navigator (Squadron Leader Aslam Qureshi) were lost after their plane hit the ground while dive bombing the Jamnagar runway.
 The crash was officially credited to low visibility & the over-fatigued crew.
 However prior to their unfortunate crash, the crew had managed to heavily crater the runway which halted further Indian air operations from Jamnagar.
 It was later revealed that they prevented 8 Hawker Sea Hawk fighters of the Indian navy from taking off the next day which were going to attack the PAF's main Radar at Badin.

 Rear Admiral (Retd) Satyendra Singh Jamwal of the Indian Navy in his book "Blueprint to Bluewater" states:

 Even though Jamnagar was barely operational at this point, Haider B-57s kept performing night bombing raids in order to completely prevent further Indian air operations in the South.
 Other than structural damages, a number of De Havilland Vampires were also destroyed in these raids further crippling Indian aerial capabilities in the South.
 Moreover, 2/3rd of the Squadron had been deployed to Peshawar during this period in order to reinforce Pakistani operations up north as Air superiority was already achieved in the southern sector.